Coir Drain Cover for Storm Water Filtration

 Curb Inlet Filter Maintenance

-Maintenance is an important part of keeping your coir drain cover filtering properly and should take place after each rainstorm.
+Maintenance is an important part of keeping your coir drain guard filtering properly and should take place after each rainstorm.
 Fortunately, it's a simple two-step process.

 - First, sweep away sediment from the sides of the storm drain filter.